acumos/on-boarding/docs/developer-guide.rst

 Request to Onboarding Onboarding will use the Header Info to get the Username + apitoken

-**Authentication API** : This API provides the basic authentication prior to Onboard any model.
+**Authentication API** : This API provides a JWT token that can be used to onboard a model

 - URL=http://hostname:ACUMOS_ONBOARDING_PORT/onboarding-app/v2/auth